mras0/mjs/README.md

     cmake .. # Here you may want to use e.g. CXX=g++-8 cmake ..
     cmake --build .
     cmake --build . --target check

+## Documentation

+The project is currently light on the documentation front, but here is what's available so far:

+* [Implementing a Garbage Collector in C++](https://mras0.github.io/mjs/doc/gc/initial.html) about how the garbage collector was implemented
+* [Supporting ECMAScript 3rd Edition](doc/es3/es3.md) on the work being
+  done to support ES3 (very incomplete)

 ## Support